 This is the big one when it comes to online casinos and it’s something that can vary massively depending on which offer you are claiming.
 Online casinos tempt new customers by offering them large deposit bonuses or ‘free money’ but it’s not as simple as claiming the money and then transferring it into your bank account.
 To get to the point where withdrawals are possible, the bonus/free funds that you have been handed will need wagering a certain amount of times.

-Whether you join Coral Casino, BetVictor Casino or any other, chances are there will be wagering requirements attached to the bonuses and offers.
+Whatever casino you join, chances are there will be wagering requirements attached to the bonuses and offers.

 Given that it is in one sense some might (inaccurately) describe such offers as “free money”, it’s far from an unreasonable ask and it’s something you will find with virtually every sign-up offer.
 The wagering requirement might be as low as 10x (ten times) but on other occasions as high as 40x.
 To demonstrate what this means for you, if you were given a £50 bonus with a 20x wagering requirement, you would need to wager £1000 (£50 x 20) in total.
 Once the requirement is met, the bonus funds will be ‘unlocked’ allowing you to spend them how you please.